-The Alliance’s long-distance Empowerment Programs take advantage of free Internet-based communication technology to help open the world to women in developing countries through long-distance volunteers.
+AIWR’s long-distance Empowerment Programs take advantage of free Internet-based communication technology to help open the world to women in developing countries through long-distance volunteers.
 The volunteers use Skype and e-mail to meet long distance with women and girls in developing countries to provide individual tutoring and mentoring.
 The exchanges that occur through this process help move women and girls toward their personal education or employment goals while also helping to bridge worlds and improve understanding between different cultures.
-The following is a brief introduction to our Afghanistan and Nepal Empowerment Programs.
+The following is a brief introduction to our Empowerment Programs, currently offered in Afghanistan.

 The purpose of the English Program is to increase the English capacity of women leaders and future women leaders by offering live, long-distance, one-on-one English classes.
 By improving their English skills, women and girls can more easily reach out to the international community for information, advice and funding, as well as sharing their experiences with the world.
 Improved English skills also help women obtain employment and educational opportunities.

-For more information, please visit our English Programs page.
+For more information, please visit our English Program page.

 The Mentor Program helps build the capacity of Afghan women leaders by offering live, long-distance, one-on-one mentoring relationships with American women mentors.
-The Mentor Program selects qualified American women professionals to provide long-distance mentoring to Afghan women in the subject matter of the mentor’s expertise.
+The Mentor Program selects qualified international women professionals to provide long-distance mentoring to Afghan women in English and the subject matter of the mentor’s expertise.
 The mentor and mentee meet weekly via Skype’s free computer-to-computer phone and instant messaging service.

 For more information, please visit our Mentor Program page.